 Accredited by the Accreditation Commission for Education in Nursing, ACC offers nursing programs designed to promote career mobility.
 Our programs are approved by the State of Michigan Board of Nursing:

 - A three-semester Certificate program in Licensed Practical Nursing (LPN)

-- A two-year Associate in Applied Science (AAS) degree as a Registered Nurse (ADN)
+- A four-semester Associate in Applied Science (AAS) degree as a Registered Nurse (ADN)

 At ACC we provide qualified students with alternative educational tracks according to their career goals.
-With multiple entry and exit points in the curriculum, students can achieve the level of nursing education that is best for them.
+Students are able to achieve the level of nursing education that is best for them.